btrotta/advent-of-code-2022/Readme.md

 it in the same row/column to find the last one having equal or greater height.
 However, since the set of possible heights is small (there are only 10), we can achieve a more efficient $O(n^2)$ solution by using a lookup table to keep track of the last index each height was seen.

+## Day 9
+For part 1, for each move we can immediately calculate the final position of the head, then calculate the tail's trajectory given its current position and the head's new position.
+For part 2, this approach no longer works, so we need to process one step at a time.